 Traditionally, physical stores place a greater emphasis on improving the shopping experience.
 This is because customers are more likely to spend when they have positive and memorable experiences with the business.
 As a result, physical stores usually add amenities to enhance customer experience.
 For example, luxury shops offer complimentary refreshments to make shoppers feel pampered and important.

 The festive season inspires consumers to indulge in shopping with family and friends.
 The season’s theme is to spend without budget constraints, and consumers indulge in purchasing, dining, and availing services in order to experience the joy and comfort of the festive season.
 Therefore, it is the best time for businesses to maximise profitability.
 Of course, this can only happen by making good marketing decisions.
-Here are some key ways to do so:
+What small business marketing strategies should brands use?

 1. Reflect On Previous Marketing Campaigns.

 Historical data makes up the foundation of marketing plans.
-Businesses must reflect on previous marketing outcomes to guarantee the success of future campaigns.
+Businesses must reflect on previous marketing outcomes and conduct market research to guarantee the success of future campaigns.
 Asking relevant questions such as “What worked well?” and “What didn’t work?” can provide companies with valuable insights for growth and development.
 With this data, businesses can make better-informed decisions for their marketing strategies.
 Google Analytics is one such platform that provides these useful information.

 Retailers should plan their festive marketing well in advance, as consumers begin shopping as early as the end of October.
 It is better to be prepared than to scramble at the last minute.
 Planning in advance can save businesses from unnecessary spending and missed opportunities for profit.